 Only five guerrillas managed to survive and fled to Chile.
-The CIA had been active in providing finances and training to the Bolivian military dictatorship in 1960s.
+The CIA had been active in providing finances and training to the Bolivian military dictatorship in the 1960s.

-Félix Rodríguez was a CIA officer on the team with the Bolivian Army that captured and shot Guevara in 9 October 1967.
+Félix Rodríguez was a CIA officer on the team with the Bolivian Army that captured and shot Guevara on 9 October 1967.
 Months earlier, during his last public declaration to the Tricontinental Conference, Guevara wrote his own epitaph, stating:

 ‘Wherever death may surprise us, let it be welcome, provided that this our battle cry may have reached some receptive ear and another hand may be extended to wield our weapons.’
 (June 14, 1928 – October 9, 1967) / RIP Comandante!!